-We all experience it differently and have varying levels of tolerance to it.
-But high levels of stress is linked to numerous chronic medical conditions.
+We all experience it differently and have varying levels of tolerance for it.
+But high levels of stress are linked to numerous chronic medical conditions.

 This includes obesity.

-Our bodies respond to stress by releasing a hormone called cortisol.
-Cortisol is the hormone that is responsible for helping us activate the “fight or flight” response.
+Our bodies respond to stress by releasing a hormone called cortisol in the short term.
+Cortisol is responsible for helping activate the “fight or flight” response.